infiniticio/docs.examples/README.md

 4. Run `docker compose up` to start local Pulsar and Redis instances.

 To use a different Pulsar cluster or database, update the [`infinitic.yml`](./contracts/src/main/resources/infinitic.yml) file.
-(Refer to the [Infinitic documentation](https://docs.infinitic.io/docs/workflows/workers) for configuration details.)
+(Refer to the [Infinitic documentation](https://docs.infinitic.io/docs/workflows/workers#configuration-file) for configuration details.)

 ### Repository Structure

-This repository is structured to reflect Infinitic's mission of simplifying distributed application implementation:
+This repository is orchestrated in alignment with Infinitic's aim to streamline the development of distributed applications.
+Here's how it is structured:

-- Each service and workflow has its own module and can be implemented independently.
-- All service and workflows interfaces and shared objects are located in the `contracts` module.

-The `contracts` module:
-- serves as the central point for all interactions between Workflows and Services, and Workflows and other Workflows (There are no direct interactions between services when using Infinitic).
-- is the only module needed for an Infinitic client to dispatch a task or a workflow.
+- Individual modules are allocated for each service and workflow.
+This modular structure promotes independent maintenance of each component.
+- The `contracts` module houses the Java interfaces and shared objects that form the contract for all services and workflows.
+This encapsulates the agreements between various parts of your system in a centralized place.

 ### Worker Implementation